justinlocsei/himation/README.md

   },
   "environment": "development", // The name of the application environment "errors": {
-    "sentryDsn": null, // The Sentry DSN for reporting errors "track": false     // Whether or not to track errors },
+    "sentryDsn": null,       // The Sentry DSN for reporting errors "sentryDsnPublic": null, // The public Sentry DSN for reporting errors "track": false           // Whether or not to track errors },
   "server": {
     "debugLogging": false // Setting this to true will log all requests made to the app server